Glimpses into San Diego's Past

 Please email comments to: ramero@cox.net

-(For additional articles by Richard Amero see:
+For additional work by Richard Amero see:

-Balboa Park Expositions
+Balboa Park History homepage